Joan Kane

 Joan Naviyuk Kane is an Inupiaq American poet.
 In 2014, Kane was the Indigenous Writer-in-Residence at the School for Advanced Research.
 She was also a judge for the 2017 Griffin Poetry Prize.
-Kane was awarded the John Simon Guggenheim Foundation Fellowship in 2018.
+Kane was awarded a Guggenheim Fellowship in 2018.
+She has faculty appointments in the English departments of Harvard College, Tufts University, University of Massachusetts, Boston, and most recently, Reed College.